stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 - `-rwxr-xr--` Represents a regular file `(-)`, followed by the **owner** - permissions `(rwx)`, then the **group** permissions `(r-x)` and lastly **other** permissions `(r--)`.
 - `1` indicates that there is one link to the file.
 - `tcboony` is the user who owns the file.
 They have all permissions.
--`staff` is the group associated with the file.
+- `staff` is the group associated with the file.
 They have read and execute permissions.
 - `123` is the file size in bytes.
 - `Nov 25 18:36` is the last modification date and time of the file.
 - `keeprunning.sh` is the name of the file.